Bauer Bersella Advisors

 The advisor charges a percentage of the money they manage for you, commonly 0.5% to 1.5% per year in South Africa.
 The rand amount rises and falls with your portfolio.

-A set annual fee based on the complexity of your situation rather than the size of your balance.
-Our Foundation and Horizon memberships work this way.
+A set annual fee based on the complexity of your situation rather than the size of your balance, common among fixed-fee advisors locally and abroad.

 Once-off or hourly